 Smart Contract Coverage is the protections users currently get when purchasing a policy at https://bridgemutual.io/

-A seperate, downloadable version of "Smart Contract Coverage" terms and conditions can be found here.
+A separate, downloadable version of "Smart Contract Coverage" terms and conditions can be found here.

 The Bridge Mutual DAO (BMI token holders) votes on whether claims are valid; as such, all payouts are discretionary as per the will of the DAO members.